 - High FODMAP Tea to avoid while on the elimination diet: Fennel, chamomile, oolong.

-- Low FODMAP Coffee options: : espresso & drip brewed coffee seems to work well for my clients.
+- Low FODMAP Coffee options: : espresso & drip brewed coffee seems to work well for my clients, especially if they use bean to cup machines.
 I like to use a French Press, personally, but different methods of preparation may impact the fibers in the brew– trial and error in preparation methods will help you find what works best for you.

 What to add to your tea or coffee?